naturalsolutions/ImageInOsm/docs/README.md

 Before building APK/IPA for online stores, you will need to manually do the
 following:

-*   clone the code in a temporary directory and checkout the latest tagged version
+*   checkout the latest tagged version
-*   remove all non-minified JS and CSS files
-*   update `www/index.html`, point to JS minified files
+*   gulp build
-*   in `www/js/utilities.js`, change the URL of the Wikimedia API, replace:
+*   in `www/postCordova.js`, change the URL of the Wikimedia API, replace:

         'http://test.wikipedia.org/w/api.php'
     by: